-The Revenue and Benefits Service will seek to recover any DHP found to be overpaid.
-The method of recovery will generally be by invoice but reduction in weekly Housing Benefit will be considered where a request is received in writing.
+Where an applicant purposely set out to deceive the local authority the Revenue and Benefits Service will seek to recover any DHP found to be overpaid.

+The method of recovery will generally be by invoice but reduction in weekly Housing Benefit may be considered.
 Generally any overpayments caused by official error will be treated as not recoverable.
 Overpayments will be notified in writing and have a right of review.